sg893052/sonic-buildimage/L3/VRRP/VRRP_HLD_Buzznik.md

 Only master responds to the ARP requests for virtual IP address.
 In ARP replies sent by master, the source MAC in Ethernet header and ARP payload is virtual MAC address.

+In case of SAG, all ARP requests destined to SAG Gateway IP address will be responded by any receiving leaf node on which SAG Gateway IP is configured.

+In case of ARP request origination from interface where SAG and Interface IP both are configured:
+    - If both Interface IP and SAG IP are in same subnet
+        - ARP request will be generated with Interface IP as source IP.
+    - If Interface IP and SAG IP are in different subnet
+        - If destination is in SAG IP subnet, SAG IP will be used as source IP in ARP request
+        - For all other IP interface IP will be used as source IP in ARP request.

 ### 3.2.6   Uplink Interface Tracking

 Interfaces other than the VRRP instance interface can be tracked for up/down events.
 When interface-tracking is enabled in the VRRP instance configuration, the tracked interface's operational status will be monitored.
 When a interface operational down event is detected on a tracked-interface, the track-priority/weight is subtracted from the current router’s priority value.
 Similarly, when interface operational up event is detected on the tracked-interface, the track-priority/weight is added to the router’s current priority value.